Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 ### Top Five Actor Nationalities

-Your task is to write an SQL query to list the names of the top-5 countries, according to the number of `Actor`s who are of that `nationality`.
+Your task is to write an SQL query to list the names of the top-5 countries, according to the number of `Actors` who are of that `nationality`.
 Your query's result should have the following columns:

 1.  `country` - the `name` of the `Country`; and
 2.  `num_actors` - the number of `Actor`s who have this `Country` as their `nationality`.